bsoelch/FlipRot/README.md

 4 rot2
 ```
 is reduced to

 ```
 4 rot rot
 ```
 which leads to a 1 in the main register

-### Undefining lables and macros
+### Undefining labels and macros
-using '#undef' followed by a identifiery removes the macro or label with that identifer
+using '#undef' followed by a identifier removes the macro or label with that identifier

 ```
 #label target
 #undef target